Ap1311/APhisher/README.md

  - Some secured browsers like Firefox can warn for '@' prefixed links.
 You should use pure links or custom link to avoid it.
  - Termux from play store in not supported.
 Download termux from fdroid or github
  - VPN or proxy prevents tunneling and even proper internet access.
 Turn them off you have issues.
  - Some android requires hotspot to start Cloudflared and Loclx.
 If you face 'tunneling failed' in android, most probably your hotspot is turned off.
-Turn it on and keep it on untill you close MaxPhisher.
+Turn it on and keep it on untill you close APhisher.
  - If you want mailing credentials then you need to use app password.
 Visit [here](https://myaccount.google.com/u/0/apppasswords) and generate an app password, put that in `mail_email.json`.
 You may need to enable 2FA before it.

 ## [!]
 Disclaimer